-When considering the merits of formal semantics, a particularly relevant aspect of the logical machinery of natural language manifests in variables: we will see that these can be put to use repeatedly in the study of objects that go beyond natural language.
-To begin with, variables constitute a further example in which language both resembles and differs from Predicate Logic - and both the similarities and the points of departure are enlightening.
-Variables, typically notated as x, y, z in mathematics (and thus Predicate Logic), are often thought to be real yet unexpressed in spoken language.
-To illustrate, the natural language sentence Sarkozy told Obama that he would be elected is ambiguous between a reading on which he refers to Sarkozy and one on which he refers to Obama.
-Many linguists have argued on indirect grounds that disambiguation is effected by way of invisible variables, as illustrated in (6)a: he may refer to Sarkozyx or Obamay, and disambiguation is effected because he is mentally processed with the variable x or y.
-(6)b displays the same type of disambiguation, but the variables are now dependent on ('bound by') quantifiers.
-Variables can also be used to model cross-sentential anaphoric dependencies between an indefinite and a pronoun, (6)c.
+Relative to its logical machinery, there are further respects in which natural language both resembles and differs from Predicate Logic.
+Variables, often notated as x, y, z in mathematics, are thought to be real yet unexpressed in spoken language.
+To illustrate, Sarkozy told Obama that he would be elected is ambiguous between a reading on which he refers to Sarkozy and one on which he refers to Obama.
+Many linguists have argued on indirect grounds that disambiguation is effected by way of invisible variables, as illustrated in (4)a: he may refer to $Sarkozy_x$ or $Obama_y$, and disambiguation is effected because he is mentally processed with the variable x or y.
+(4)b displays the same type of disambiguation, but the variables are now dependent on ('bound by') quantifiers.
+Variables can also be used to model cross-sentential anaphoric dependencies between an indefinite and a pronoun, (4c).